On localizing groups of exotic diffeomorphisms of 4-manifolds: Introduction

 We demonstrate that all known infinitely generated groups of exotic diffeomorphisms of 4-manifolds detected by families Seiberg--Witten theory do \textit{not} localize even to fairly large embedded 4-manifolds, such as complements of certain embedded surfaces (\cref{subsection intro Localizability}).
 This argument has various interesting consequences.
 For example, we see that such infinitely generated groups do not localize to any (even topological) rational homology disk or homology cylinder in the ambient 4-manifold (\cref{cor: intro stabilized 4-manifolds homology disk}).
 This demonstrates that, broadly speaking, the `localization' procedure is incapable of deducing whether the diffeomorphism groups of smaller embedded pieces are infinitely generated or not.
 A similar argument shows also that many exotic diffeomorphisms that are Seiberg--Witten analog of Ruberman's first exotic diffeomorphisms cannot be obtained as the Dehn twist a rational homology 3-sphere $Y$, for a fixed embedding of the cylinder $Y\times [0,1]$ into a 4-manifold (\cref{cor: intro Dehn twists}).

-Following a slightly different argument, we also show that it is also not possible that any pair of exotic diffeomorphisms of a closed 4-manifold localizes to any homology disk with Seifert fibered homology sphere boundary (Theorem~\ref{thm: simultaneous}).
+Following a slightly different argument, we also show that it is also not possible to localize any pair of exotic diffeomorphisms of a closed 4-manifold to a homology disk with Seifert fibered homology sphere boundary (Theorem~\ref{thm: simultaneous}).
+Coupled with the work of \cite{krushkal2024corks}, this gives the first example of an exotic diffeomorphism on a contractible 4-manifold, where the exotic diffeomorphism is not of the form of a Dehn twist along a Seifert fibered space, see Corollary~\ref{thm:non_dehn_twist}.

 Another motivation of our work comes from exploring the existence of \textit{universal} objects governing the set of exotic diffeomorphisms of \textit{any} closed 4-manifolds.
 These questions are related to the existence of universal corks, posed by Akbulut \cite{AkbulutYasuiPlugs}.
 We show that there are no such universal corks for exotic diffeomorphism with a Seifert fibered space as its boundary (Theorem~\ref{thm: C is not universal}).
 We also provide an exotic diffeomorphism analog of prior work by Tange \cite{TangeNon-existence23} and Yasui \cite{YasuiNonexistence19} (for ordinary corks) to show that there exists no universal compact 4-manifold $W$ such that the set of exotic diffeomorphisms of a 4-manifold can localize to an embedding of $W$ (\cref{cor: universal non-exitence}).